psrenergy/IARA.jl/docs/src/heuristic_bids_vr.md

 The hydro reference curve seeks to draw the aggregate offer curve for each virtual reservoir for a given period and scenario, defining price and quantity levels.
 These results are later used for the heuristic bidding of virtual reservoirs

 The maximum energy generation in the period and scenario is determined by the amount of stored energy and the turbine limits of the reservoirs.
-The set of multipliers $\Theta$, in the interval $0 < \theta \le 1$, is applied to the maximum amount of stored energy.
+The set of multipliers $\Theta$, in the interval $0 < \theta \le 1$, is applied to the maximum amount of available energy.
 For each value of the multiplier $\theta$, a single optimization model $P(\theta)$ is run, which returns the price levels $\mu_r^*$ and quantity $q_r^*$ for each virtual reservoir in the scenario considered.

 Based on these results, the price and quantity segments corresponding to the multiplier $\theta$ are defined for each reservoir $r$: